ReggieS22/configure-ad/README.md

 <p>
-  Step 3.
-Set the Domain Controller's Private IP to static
+ <strong>Step 3.
+Set the Domain Controller's Private IP to static</strong>
 </p>
 - We will change the DC to a static IP because its offering Active Directory services to the client machine (we do not want the private IP address to change so we will put it as static).
 Client machine will be joined to the domain. we're gonna tell client one to use DC one as the DNS server.
 And we need to manually configure the DNS settings for client one to use this private IP address.
 And if this private IP address changes this DNS server, will no longer be valid.
 <p>